 Next is technically a “minimalistic framework for server-rendered React applications”, but just recently announced support for exporting to a static site.
 At first glance it looked like the easiest library to get started with, so we gave it a try.
 Initially, Next felt very promising.
 It can do exactly what it claims, which is export a Next.js app to a static site.
 How well that static site performs and how easily you can build that site is another story.

 - Well documented

-- Subpar developer experience for static functionality & no hot-reloading
+- Subpar dev experience for static functionality & static hot-reloading

 - Large per-page JS bundles, resulting in a lot of unnecessary duplicate code being downloaded.